 Here we have a dataset that contains a list of sold items that represents the sales record of an electric shop.
 The dataset has 3 columns; these are Date, Product, and Invoice No. We will learn to insert new row in Excel shortcut using this worksheet.

-6 Quick Methods to Insert a New Row in Excel
+Insert a New Row in Excel with Shortcut: 6 Quick Methods

 Suppose, the shop owner has mistakenly forgotten to make an entry and he wishes to make it now.
 He will need to insert a new row to the record.